Human skin: Structure

 Human skin shares anatomical, physiological, biochemical and immunological properties with other mammalian lines.
 Pig skin especially shares similar epidermal and dermal thickness ratios to human skin: pig and human skin share similar hair follicle and blood vessel patterns; biochemically the dermal collagen and elastin content is similar in pig and human skin; and pig skin and human skin have similar physical responses to various growth factors.

 Skin has mesodermal cells which produce pigmentation, such as melanin provided by melanocytes, which absorb some of the potentially dangerous ultraviolet radiation (UV) in sunlight.
 It contains DNA repair enzymes that help reverse UV damage.
 People lacking the genes for these enzymes have high rates of skin cancer.
-One form predominantly produced by UV light, malignant melanoma, is particularly invasive, causing it to spread quickly, and can often be deadly.
+One form predominantly produced by UV light, melanoma, is particularly invasive, causing it to spread quickly, and can often be deadly.
 Human skin pigmentation varies substantially between populations; this has led to the classification of people(s) on the basis of skin colour.

-In terms of surface area, the skin is the second largest organ in the human body (the inside of the small intestine is 15 to 20 times larger).
+The skin is the largest organ in the human body, comprising roughly 16% of body mass.
+The skin has the second largest surface area in the human body (the inner lining of the intestinal tract is 15 to 20 times larger).
 For the average adult human, the skin has a surface area of 1.5–2.0 m2.
 The thickness of the skin varies considerably over all parts of the body, and between men and women, and young and old.
 An example is the skin on the forearm, which is on average 1.3 mm in males and 1.26 mm in females.
 1 sqin of skin holds 650 sweat glands, 20 blood vessels, 60,000 melanocytes, and more than 1,000 nerve endings.
-The average human skin cell is about 30 μm in diameter, but there are variants.
-A skin cell usually ranges from 25 to 40 μm2, depending on a variety of factors.
+The average human skin cell is about 30 μm in diameter, ranging from 25 to 40 μm2, depending on a variety of factors.

-Skin is composed of three primary layers: the epidermis, the dermis and the hypodermis.
+Skin is composed of three primary layers: the epidermis, the dermis and the hypodermis (more commonly called the subcutaneous layer).